"Drawing is the honesty of the art. There is no possibility of cheating. It is either good or bad.” - Salvador Dali

 Finally, this may be the most important part: the face, nose, eyes, hair, and ears.
 You can also learn how to draw a mouth.

 Pay attention to the eyebrows when drawing a face.
-For men, they’re closer to the eyes and thicker than they would be on women.
-Similarly, men have a stronger jawline and you need to use shading on the chin and cheeks.
+For men, they’re often closer to the eyes and thicker than they would be on women.
+Similarly, men tend to have a stronger jawline and you need to use shading on the chin and cheeks to represent hair follicles or stubble.
 You can also add a beard to increase the masculinity of your subject.

 Here are some things to keep in mind:

-- The length and shape of the nose.
+- The proportions (ie length and shape) of the nose.

 - The height of the mouth.